School Science Lessons

 start the demonstration at the beginning of the lesson and allow students to see it again in the next lesson.

-A suitable waterweed is Elodea.
+A suitable waterweed is (Elodea canadensis).

 The demonstration works better if you add some sodium bicarbonate (baking soda) to the water.